How to Move to Minnesota

 Valuables and Important Documents

 Now I leave you with one last tip.
-When you get to your new place make setting up the beds a priority.
-Even if your moving experience comes off flawlessly by the end of the day everyone will be exhausted.
+When you get to your new place, prioritize setting up the beds.
+Even if your moving experience comes off flawlessly, everyone will be exhausted by the end of the day.